-The CIHLMU Symposium on Global Health Perspectives: Climate Change and Migration will be held on Friday, March 12, 2021
+The CIHLMU Symposium on Global Health Perspectives: Climate Change and Migration was held on Friday, March 12, 2021

 The effects of climate change cannot be emphasized enough.
 Climate change is not only affecting global health issues but also has an impact worldwide on economies.
 Therefore, changes to our environment are likely to become increasingly important causal factors of migration globally in years ahead.
 One of the key challenges will be to improve understanding of how environmental migration relates to vulnerability of people, as every person on the planet is a potential stakeholder in the essentials of interactions between the climate, environment and the health of human beings.